How to Sync Asana Milestones to Google Calendar Events

 Step 1.
 Connect Asana and Google Calendar to Unito

 Navigate to the Unito App and select +Create Flow.
-On the next screen, select Start Here to connect ClickUp and Google Calendar.
+On the next screen, select Start Here to connect Asana and Google Calendar.
 Choose the accounts you want connected to Unito.
 When you connect Google Calendar for the first time, make sure to select every checkbox in order for your flow to function properly.

 You must select every checkbox at this stage in order for your flow to sync properly.